brian-cy-chang/UW_Geospatial/README.md

 # CLAD Geospatial
 This repository provides instructions and examples for handling geoshape files from [Homeland Infrastructure Foundation-Level Data (HIFLD)](https://hifld-geoplatform.hub.arcgis.com/search) in Python.
 The goal is to extract centroid coordinates from geoshape polygons and create a gold standard public reference dataset to compare geocoder performance across urban, rural, and/or tribal addresses.

+We then parse the addresses into either [USPS Publication 28 Standard](https://pe.usps.com/text/pub28/welcome.htm) or [Nominatim](https://nominatim.org/) components to be passed to geocoders.
+The outputs are evaluated across several metrics.

 ## Getting Started
 1. Download geoshape files from [Homeland Infrastructure Foundation-Level Data (HIFLD)](https://hifld-geoplatform.hub.arcgis.com/search) to a local directory.
 Simply add more geoshape files as desired.
 An example directory structure is shown below.